BryanLong14/bryan-and-patrick-collaborating-with-git/README.md

 3. Taking turns, go to [this app](https://random-task-generator.firebaseapp.com) and generate a task.
 Do the task and make your changes available to your partner on Github.
 4. Once you've completed one task, slack your partner to start theirs.
 Do this 5 times.
 5. When you complete the process with working code, you should both submit the link to the repo.

+Bryan - You should create an array of objects.
+Each object should have a name and age.

+Patrick -

+Bryan -

+Patrick -

+Bryan -

+Patrick -

+Bryan -

+Patrick -

+Bryan -

+Patrick -